benjguin/db2onAzure/doc/deploy.md

 # Deploy

-The [deployment script](../deployment/deploy.sh) needs a number of variables we have to prepare.
+The [deployment script](../deployment/deploy.sh) needs a number of variables we have to prepare and these variables should already be defined in the 01init.sh file.
+After sourcing the init file below, the deployment script will use the variables from that file.
 Here is the list (excerpt from the usage part of the script):
 - subscription (-s): Azure subscription name"
 - resourceGroupName (-g): Azure resource group name"